 4 – Different Markets

 Nowadays most major betting sites will cover all the major horse racing meetings and all of the most popular markets.
 However, from time to time a bookmaker will create a new market or cover an unusual special.
-Similarly, your favourite and slightly dodgy Uncle Bob, may give you a hot tip for a race in India but your normal bookie may not cover Indian racing.
+Similarly, your favourite and slightly dodgy Uncle Bob, may give you a hot tip for a race in India, but your normal bookie may not cover Indian racing.

-As with much of what we’re saying, quite simply, having more betting accounts gives you more options and more choice and means you won’t miss out.
+Quite simply, having more betting accounts gives you more options and more choice and means you won’t miss out.
 Just don’t blame us if it turns out Uncle Bob’s Indian banker is more of a microwave Korma than a smoking hot restaurant banquet.

-Some of the more well-known bookies like Ladbrokes or Bet365 clearly know what they are doing.
+Some of the more well-known bookies clearly know what they are doing.
 But they might sometimes fall into the trap of believing ‘if it ain’t broke, don’t fix it’.
 If the majority of their customers seem happy enough they might feel less compelled to innovate.
 They might be less inclined to develop new products for horse racing punters.
 New bookies are looking to make a name for themselves meanwhile.
 They can sometimes come up with new and exciting betting offers, bet types or services to punters.

 5 – A Change is as Good as a Rest

 Inevitably you will naturally gravitate to one or two bookies which you think are the best.
 That’s fine but from time to time a change is most definitely as good as a rest.
 Whether you get a bit bored with a given site or feel your luck just isn’t in there, every now and again, trying a different site for your bets just freshens things up.

 If you always use the same bookie for your horse racing bets, there are clearly advantages; you’ll know how to find the races and markets you want, you’ll trust them to pay out when you win and you might value their customer services.
 But if you never try anything new, how will you ever know whether you are settling for second best?